Here are some interesting Iceland Facts which were choosen and reseached by kids especially for kids.

 The country lies on two tectonic plates along which the volcanoes are located: the Eurasian and North American plates.
 The lava which came from the volcanoes on the plate borders formed the island.
 The last addition of islands to Iceland was formed in 1963.
-This island is called Surtsey and is located 30km off the main island.
+This island is called Surtsey and is located 30km/18.6 miles off the main island.

 There are also many waterfalls, hot springs, mud pools and geothermal vents, where the heat of the earth comes out from the earth surface.
 The energy of the Iceland volcanoes and vents is used by geothermal power stations and supplies the heating to around 85% of all households.

-And did you know that the ice of the glaciers is 1,000m thick!
+And did you know that the ice of the glaciers can be up to 1,000m/3280ft. thick!
 Have a look at the thick icy waterfall in the picture above, which was taken by MWolfe.